jackgore/api-check/README.md

 The second test definition will make a `GET` request to `http://localhost:3000/users/Jack`.
 It will assert that it receives the attached `json` struct in the response body, as well as ensuring it receives a `200` status code.

-Running `api-check` in the same directory as `users.ac.json` will cause the tests to be ran and if successful result in the following output:
+Running `api-check run` in the same directory as `users.ac.json` will cause the tests to be ran and if successful result in the following output:

 ```
 Running go api-check